imfx77/kanboard-plugin-TodoNotes/README.md

 * **Custom** - these lists are standalone, they can be only created accessed and manipulated through the `Dashboard > My notes` interface of the TodoNotes plugin.
 They are highly flexible and customizable to match various purposes.
-* * **Global** - those lists are globally accessible for all users, and much like the **Regular** lists every user can see and manage just his won notes.
+* * **Global** - those lists are globally accessible for all users, and much like the **Regular** lists every user can see and manage just his own notes.
 The specific is that **Global Custom** lists can be managed by Admin only (create/rename/delete/reorder), and the users can manipulate their own notes and consider sharing them.
 The plugin initially pre-creates `Global Notes` and `Global TODO` global lists, you can leave them or remove them at wish.
 * * **Private** - as the name suggests those are the personal user lists.
 Everyone can create and manage any number of private lists as he needs.
 They are visible only to the owner (unless shared).
 Those would be the most expendable lists as they would come and go on demand.
 * * **Shared** - those are other users' private list that have been shared with you.
 You can access them with the corresponding Vew/Edit permissions.
-Apparently, with View permission you see a readonly list, and with Edit permission you can touch the notes on users behalf.
+Apparently, with View permission you see a readonly list, and with Edit permission you can touch the notes on user's behalf.

 </details>